 If you're using any website to find images for your site, make sure you choose paid options as they offer exclusive pictures.

 Also, you can use picture editing websites like Canva to create custom images for your Facebook ads.

 The next thing your readers will see after viewing your image is your ad text.
 It is your chance to showcase your creativity so that more and more visitors will click your ad and land on your website.

-There's a 40 character limit for the headline.
-Also, you should stick to 140 characters for body text.
+There's a 40-character limit for the headline.
+Also, you should stick to 140 characters for the body text.

 As far as tone and writing style is concerned, you can leverage a popular AIDA formula.
 AIDA helps you to catch your audience's attention and trigger interest.
 Also, it creates an immediate desire that persuades your audience to take your desired action.